fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 #### Get started

-1. Review the information on the Get started page, and then from the drop-down, Select the country or region currently hosting the telephone numbers to be ported.
+1. Review the information on the Get started page, and then from the drop-down, select the country or region currently hosting the telephone numbers to be ported.

 2. When you specify a country or region, the wizard calls out the documents from the current carrier that you need to complete your port order.